PAINTING AND DRAWING TIPS & TECHNIQUES

 5. Limited Palette

 Use a limited colour palette with a bias toward earthy colours.
 Refrain from overly bold intense factory colours.
-My classical palette is: Titanium White, Naples Yellow, Cadmium Yellow, Yellow Orche, Scarlet Lake, Cadmium Red, Venetian Red, Burnt Sienna, Raw Umber, Cerulean Blue, Prussian Blue, Raw Umber.
-Note that I do not use Black, instead I mix Prussian Blue with Raw Umber.
+My classical palette is: Titanium White, Naples Yellow, Cadmium Yellow, Yellow Orche, Scarlet Lake, Cadmium Red, Venetian Red, Burnt Sienna, Raw Umber, Cerulean Blue, Prussian Blue, Van Dyke Brown.
+Note that I do not use Black, instead I mix Prussian Blue with Van Dyke Brown.

 6. Use of Green

 Mix greens from blue and yellow rather than using tube manufactured greens.
-Mixing greens from blue and yellow helps limit your palette while maintaining a balance of hue.
-Factory produced greens are often overly rich in intensity.
+For landscape mixing greens from blue and yellow helps limit your palette while maintaining a balance of hue.
+Factory produced greens are often overly rich in intensity which may be fine for drapery but not for foliage.
 If you use green from the tube muddy it with browns.

 7. Pure Blacks and Whites